 But still, you need to ask yourself why you have to build an LMS when there are several open source systems that are already robust and quite popular among eLearning providers.

 The initial cost of building your own LMS is between $30,000 and $120,000.
 The figure does not include the cost of maintenance and further enhancement of the program.

 2. In-house or freelance developer

-You have to consider to have an in-house developer or hire a freelancer to develop the software.
+You have to consider having an in-house developer or hiring a freelancer to develop the software.
 If the developer is your employee, you are assured that the developer is focused on the work and that it is given top priority.
-Of course you have to pay the salary and benefits of your employee.
-But you have to think of the time when you do not need a full time developer in your employ.
+Of course, you have to pay the salary and benefits of your employee.
+But you have to think of the time when you do not need a full-time developer in your employ.

 3. Recurring costs